aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 One of the biggest differences is that most upstream CAPI providers only support **provisioning + bootstrapping** Machines, whereas Rancher supports **provisioning + managing** Machines via `rancher/system-agent`.

-### What is Bootstrapping?
+> **Note**: What is "bootstrapping" a machine?
+>

-The term "bootstrapping" comes from the phrase "to pull oneself by one's bootstraps".
+> The term "bootstrapping" comes from the phrase "to pull oneself by one's bootstraps".
+>

-It refers to a self-starting process that continues and grows **without any user input**.
+> It refers to a self-starting process that continues and grows **without any user input**.
+>

-In the case of Kubernetes components installed by Kubernetes distributions, this applies since the Kubernetes components themselves are typically managed by some underlying daemon on the host (i.e. `systemd`, `Docker`, etc.) that differs depending on the Kubernetes distribution you are working with.
+> In the case of Kubernetes components installed by Kubernetes distributions, this applies since the Kubernetes components themselves are typically managed by some underlying daemon on the host (i.e. `systemd`, `Docker`, etc.) that differs depending on the Kubernetes distribution you are working with.
+>

-Therefore, once installed, the Kubernetes internal components are self-[re]starting processes that are capable of "pulling themselves by their bootstraps".
+> Therefore, once installed, the Kubernetes internal components are self-[re]starting processes that are capable of "pulling themselves by their bootstraps".
+>

-This is why the process of installing the Kubernetes distribution onto a node is typically referred to as "bootstrapping" a node.
+> This is why the process of installing the Kubernetes distribution onto a node is typically referred to as "bootstrapping" a node.

-### Bootstrapping Machines v.s.
-Managing Machines

 **Bootstrapping** a machine is a **one-time** action on the machine to start the self-healing processes.